dbieber/davidbieber.com/hugo/content/post/2018-10-21-apps-script-mail-merge/index.md

 }
 ```

 Now the only step remaining is to make this performMailMerge function run every day.
-To do this, click the “Triggers” button in the toolbar (the clock icon).
+To do this, click the "Triggers" button in the toolbar (the clock icon).
 Create a new time-based trigger, and set it up so that it runs Daily (you get to choose when each day it will run).
 Configure it to run the performMailMerge each day at a time of your choice.

 <img src="https://66.media.tumblr.com/587d3371fc52f0ae50434a52337dbdfc/tumblr_pgyxa5usTC1rfccnto1_1280.png" alt="Apps Script menu bar: Set a trigger" style="width:700px;">